Chapter 17 Advanced Regression Topics

 [1] "coefTable" "matrix"

 The standardized coefficients are in the “Estimate” column.
-To evaluate relative importance, ignore the sign of the coefficient and only compare the absolute values.
-Based on the standardized coefficients, the ordering of variables from most-to-least in importance is a bit different than when we used the unstandardized coefficients: fertility rate (-.48) far outstrips all other variables, having more that twice the impact as doctors per 10,000 (.21), which is followed pretty closely level of education (.15) and urban population (.14), and population size comes in last (.006).
+To evaluate relative importance, focus on and compare the absolute values.
+Based on the standardized coefficients, the ordering of variables from most-to-least in importance is a bit different than when we used the unstandardized coefficients: fertility rate (-.48) far outstrips all other variables, having more than twice the impact as doctors per 10,000 (.21), which is followed pretty closely level of education (.15) and urban population (.14), and population size comes in last (.006).
 These results give a somewhat different take on relative impact than if we relied on the raw coefficients.

 The model we’ve been looking at explains about 77% of the variation in country-level life expectancy using five independent variables.
 This is a good model fit, but it is possible to account for a lot more variance with even fewer variables.
 Take, for example, the alternative model below, which explains 99% of the variance using just two independent variables, male life expectancy and infant mortality.